 1. Authentic and Compelling – The campaign has set a unique mood in the early summer that even made Celebs join the chase and upload crazy videos.
 A saucy phenomenon that is authentic, compelling and different.

-How Does it Inspire Developers? – Website designs should bid adieu to those boring Typography and UI rather welcome Flat UI, or those Large Hero Areas to move with the trend.
-At a whole, be compelling, fresh and authentic like Ice Bucket Challenge.
+How Does it Inspire Developers? – Website designs should bid adieu to those boring Typography and UI rather than welcome Flat UI, or those Large Hero Areas to move with the trend.
+As a whole, be compelling, fresh and authentic like Ice Bucket Challenge.

-How Does it Inspire Developers? – Design should be sensible, such as use of a square with a slight drop shadow, bevelled edges, and slightly embossed text can do magic.
+How Does it Inspire Developers? – The design should be sensible, such as the use of a square with a slight drop shadow, beveled edges, and slightly embossed text can do magic.
 A simple square with the word may not get clicks, so think something different, but have to stay “simple.”
 If you want more clicks –

 - 1. Make sure the context is appealing